This is an updated and reformated version of Installing Windows 7 (previously found here)

 2 – Backup any and everything you may want that is currently installed on the computer.
 This means to a location other than the computer that 7 is to be installed on.
 For a few suggestions on how look here for Windows Vista, and here for Windows XP.

 3 – Optional but highly recommended, Wipe the target installation drive.
-No self-respecting Geek would ever do an upgrade install to a new OS.
+No self-respecting Geek would ever do an upgrade install to a new OS (previous to Win10).
 If you insist on doing an upgrade then skip this step.
 I usually use an Acronis Disk Director boot disk for this but there are other tools available.
 Please note, I do not recommend using any method other than the installation disk to format the drive.
 I’ve heard scattered reports of problems using other methods.
+For UEFI systems I prefer to wipe the drive and then let Windows do its thing on install.

 My preferred method is to backup all my files to an external hard drive (this is what I have).
 Then boot computer with either an Acronis Disk Director boot disk or UBCD4Win disk.
 Once I boot these up I delete and wipe the partitions, then create new ones (ensure the partition you install 7 on is an active partition).
 I format the partitions again from the Windows 7 disk during the install.